 Earlier I highlighted some benefits of wide neck electric guitars, though none of those benefits necessarily make those guitars easier to play.
 Some players prefer them, because they give you more space between strings going up and down.

 Thinner fretboards and longer scale lengths give you more space going side-to-side.

 In other words, you might say that wide necks are better for chords and thin necks are better for solos.

 - Wider neck: Easier chords

 - Thinner neck: Easier solos

 Obviously this list doesn't cover all electric guitars with a neck wider than 1.68 inches.
-However, it does highlight the brands and guitar models that are well-known and commonly utilize this design.
-For rhythm players or people with bigger hands/fingers, it's good to have that extra fretboard space, even if it is really small.
+However, it does highlight the brands and models that are well-known and commonly utilize this design.
+For rhythm players or people with bigger hands/fingers, it's good to have that extra fretboard space, even if it is a really small amount.